 In addition to taking advantage of your free annual credit reports, you should also check your credit report when you know it is going to be used to make important decisions, such as applying for an automobile or home loan, renting an apartment, or applying for a job.
 Reports should be ordered at least one to two months before you apply for credit or intend to rent.
 At these crucial times, you do not want to be surprised to find that your report contains negative information, especially if that information is inaccurate.

-There is no denying that errors can and do appear in credit reports.
 There are two main reasons errors may appear on your credit report.
 One is when you have been mistaken for another person with a similar name and their information ends up in your file.
 The other more serious cause of error is fraud.
 Someone may have intentionally gained access to your personal information and obtained credit in your name.
 Instances of identity theft are increasing.

 You can read more about identity theft in our two guides:

-Both state and federal laws provide you with the right to have errors corrected.
+State and federal laws provide you with the right to have errors corrected.
 Credit bureaus are regulated under the California Consumer Credit Reporting Agencies Act (California Civil Code section 1785 et seq.), the laws of other states, and the federal Fair Credit Reporting Act (15 USC 1681 et seq.).
 For information on the law in your state, contact your state's consumer protection bureau or office of the Attorney General.

 You may file your dispute by writing to the credit bureaus or you can follow the bureau’s instructions for filing disputes online.
 Although letter writing may seem a bit old fashioned to some, there are certain advantages to taking this approach.
 When you send your letter certified and get a signed receipt, you have evidence that your dispute was received.

 Once you have notified a CRA of your dispute, both federal and California law allow 30 business days for an investigation.
-The bureau must consider all the relevant evidence you give it, and errors must be corrected.
+The CRA must consider all the relevant evidence you give it, and errors must be corrected.
 If the CRA cannot verify negative information, it must be deleted from your file.
 You are entitled to receive a free copy of your corrected report.

 You may ask the credit bureau to send a corrected report to anyone who has requested your file in the past six months, as well as to anyone who has requested it in the last two years in relation to employment.